There are many education and care options available to suit the needs of your child and your family:

 Mobile services travel through communities to offer occasional, preschool or long day care services in rural, urban and remote areas.
 It generally caters for children up to six years old, and is great for parents who live too far away from an early education and care service.

-There is a wide range of other child care options available, including family, friends, babysitters and nannies.
+There is a wide range of other informal care options available, including family, friends, babysitters and nannies.
 These types of services are flexible and rely heavily on the family’s needs.
 They are generally run in a home and operating times may vary.

 |Type||Ages||Hours of operation||Where||NQF Regulated?||Description and key benefits|